-αlpha users are provided with the highest levels of support by phone and email.
+αlpha users are provided with the highest levels of support by phone, email or, if necessary and possible, remote computer access.
 This web site contains further assistance including detailed questions and answers on screening and advice on how to use αlpha.

 If you have a query please check to see if it has been answered on this web site as it is updated regularly.
 If you are unable to find an answer please contact us either by email or by phone.

 For advice on installing αlpha onto a new computer please refer to the supported platforms to ensure your hardware is supported.
 Additional software may be needed to access all the features in αlpha.

 This section contains answers to frequently asked questions (FAQ's) about alpha.

 The risk at term of an individual woman having a Down's syndrome pregnancy is given by (1,2,3) :